 Once the chicken was chopped up, we heated a skillet to medium high with about 1 tablespoon of oil.
 The guys had canola, so that's what we used.
 If you're going to use canola oil, I highly recommend choosing organic.
-Olive oil would work great, as well.
+My personal preference is olive oil, especially for an Italian option.
 We sauteed the chicken until it was just cooked through.

 Does anyone else have a serious fear of both under- and over-cooking chicken?
 The timing can be really tricky if you're new to cooking.
 First sign, there won't be any pink on the outside (this is probably pretty obvious).
 You'll also notice that the pieces of chicken will become firmer.
 The benefit of chopping up your meat into small pieces that are all the same size?
 You won't miss one when you sacrifice it to check for doneness!

 Once the meat was cooked, we put it on a plate and set it aside.
 In the now empty skillet, we put the tomato paste and diced tomatoes, including the liquid.
 If you are using fresh tomatoes, you might want to take about 1/4 cup of the pasta liquid to thin out the sauce a little.
 But at this point, we're really just heating up the ingredients.
 Add a pinch of salt and black and red pepper to taste.
 All of us agreed that spicy is better, so I added a lot more of the red pepper flakes.